 Parker Hannifin is the world’s leading diversified manufacturer of motion and control technologies and systems.
 They deployed a corporate digital signage system powered by AxisTV digital signage software at its headquarters in Mayfield Heights, Ohio, near Cleveland.
 Though he joined the team after the initial purchase, McCollum quickly put his experience with media management to work.

 McCollum explained what he does once he gets the green light to produce a video.
 “It’s a typical video workflow.
 I plan the shoot, shoot it, edit it and get a final approval before making a final file that I can upload to the AxisTV content manager and play it from there.”

 Of course, the company also uses AxisTV for the purpose they originally intended it for: to communicate organizational news to the people who work there.

-McCollum notes that some of the monitors they use are conventional TV sets, but as the facility expands, it’s implementing additional LCD monitors and channel players.
+McCollum notes that as the facility expands, it’s implementing additional LCD monitors and media players.
 He also says the organization plans to continue AxisTV upgrades to incorporate new technology and features as they’re available.

 McCollum explains, “It’s a good way to broadcast in a closed environment.
 The messages that you deliver are more dynamic than just some email, so it’s an opportunity to entertain at the same time you inform.
 That’s what I’m trying to do more and more.”